ayushkul2910/Self-Driving-Car/README.md

 Diagrams and Screenshots:-

 Circuit Diagram:

 ![Alt text](images/ss_2.png "Circuit Diagram")

 Distance from Ultrasonic sensor, per 0.01 sec:

 ![Alt text](images/ss_1.png "Distance from Ultrasonic sensor, per 0.01 sec")

-Detection of Stop sign with distance from car
+Detection of Stop sign with distance from car:

 ![Alt text](images/ss_3.png "Detection of Stop sign with distance from car")

-Detection of lane in real-time
+Detection of lane in real-time:

 ![Alt text](images/ss_4.png "Detection of lane in real-time")